Main Page and Map | Links | Contact

 They succeeded in this regard, but their decision to devastate the countryside created only hatred and hostility.
 While the policy was ordered by their leaders, little restraint was expected from soldiers longing for loot in a foreign land unhindered by its laws and language.

-Theoretically, the Arthurian ethic and code of chivalry ensured knights took no part in the pillage and rapine, but because they too longed for loot - one third for the captain and the rest for the taker - they made no attempt to interfere with the nefarious undertakings of the lower orders.
-Besides,knights mounted in full regalia would have found it awkward to participate in the actual plundering, but they could easily oversee the savage doings from horseback.
+It has been stated that next to religion, chivalry was the strongest of the ideas which filled the minds and hearts of men of another age.
+Consequently, the Arthurian ethic and code of chivalry ensured knights took no part in the pillage and rapine.
+Not unlike the lesser louts, they longed for loot too and since one third of anything taken became theirs, they made no attempt to interfere with the nasty, nefarious undertakings of their underlings.
+Knights mounted in full regalia would have found it awkward and difficult to dismount to participate in the plundering, but they could easily oversee the dirty doings from horseback.

 Crowning of Edward III by Froissart